jekpo/animal-kingdom/src/main/resources/QUESTIONS.HW1.md

 * Print out the return value of the fly() method for all classes that implement the Flyer interface.

 Run the class as a Java application to see the results.

+In your own words, please describe why each of the methods are doing what they are doing on the screen